 We have witnessed a lot of misinformation shared over the years, and much of this content still ranks high in Google.
 Everyone needs to be aware of their rights if they do become a victim.
 Instead of reading a few here and there, take the time to read into this handbook to learn all you need to know.

-But first, understand that crafting such a high-authority handbook is no simple task – there must be a plan in place for it to work out.
+But first, understand that crafting such a high-authority handbook is no task – there must be a plan in place for it to work out.

-When researching, we focused on rights pertaining to:
+When researching, we focused on rights about:

 We wanted to fill that void – identity theft victims deserve to know what rights they do have!

-But, what’s our approach?
+But what’s our approach?